mmtk/mmtk-core/docs/userguide/src/migration/prefix.md

             of storing a non-reference value (such as tagged small integer) into the slot.
         +   Before a replacement is available, use `object_reference_write_pre` and `object_reference_write_post`, instead.

-VM bindings need to re-implement the following traits:

 *   trait `Edge`
     -   `load()`
         +   The return type is changed to `Option<ObjectReference>`.